JonKing93/DASH/Tutorials/stateVector/welcome.md

 <br>
 #### Help from the Matlab console

-This tutorial covers most statevector commands.
+This tutorial covers most stateVector commands.
 However, you can also use
 ```matlab
 help stateVector
 ```